SaugataDeb/Play-store-App-Review-Analysis/README.md

 User Reviews.csv
 ## Play Store Data.csv column elements:-

-App - Name of the Application
+1. App - Name of the Application

-Category - Category of the Application
+2. Category - Category of the Application

-Rating - Rating given to the Application
+3. Rating - Rating given to the Application

-Reviews - No of reviews given to the Application
+4. Reviews - No of reviews given to the Application

-Size - Size of the Application
+5. Size - Size of the Application

-Installs - No of downloads of the Application
+6. Installs - No of downloads of the Application

-Type - Free or Paid
+7. Type - Free or Paid

-Price - Price of the Application if it is paid
+8. Price - Price of the Application if it is paid

-Content Rating-It is Age appropriate or Not
+9. Content Rating-It is Age appropriate or Not

-Genres - Type of Genre the Application belongs to

-Last Updated - When the last time the Application is Updated
+10. Genres - Type of Genre the Application belongs to 11.Last Updated - When the last time the Application is Updated

-Current Ver - Current version of the Application
+12. Current Ver - Current version of the Application

-Android Version- Minimum Android version required to run the Application
+13. Android Version- Minimum Android version required to run the Application

-User Review.csv column elements:
+##User Review.csv column elements:

-App:- Type of Applications
+1. App:- Type of Applications

-Translated_Review:- Reviews being given by consumer
+2. Translated_Review:- Reviews being given by consumer

-Sentiment:- Sentiment of trust from customer Sentiment_Polarity:- It determines sentimental expression of the customer's opinion Sentiment_Subjectivity:- Sentimental Subjectivity in terms is a personal opinion and it falls in range [0,1].
+3. Sentiment:- Sentiment of trust from customer
+4. Sentiment_Polarity:- It determines sentimental expression of the customer's opinion
+5. Sentiment_Subjectivity:- Sentimental Subjectivity in terms is a personal opinion and it falls in range [0,1].

 ## Problem Questions:
-1.Top Categories in Playstore?
+1. Top Categories in Playstore?
-2.Top Genres in the Playstore?
+2. Top Genres in the Playstore?
-3.Top Content Rating per installation?
+3. Top Content Rating per installation?
-4.What is the percentage of free and paid Apps in the Play Store?
+4. What is the percentage of free and paid Apps in the Play Store?
-5.What is the effect of the last update on rating?
+5. What is the effect of the last update on rating?
-6.How does the last update have an effect on the trend of rating?
+6. How does the last update have an effect on the trend of rating?
-7.Effect on rating when the application was of type free and paid?
+7. Effect on rating when the application was of type free and paid?
-8.Relationship between reviews and rating?
+8. Relationship between reviews and rating?
-9.relationship between Rating and Average Reviews 10.Average Rating of each App category
+9. relationship between Rating and Average Reviews
+10. Average Rating of each App category
-11.Average Rating for each genre
+11. Average Rating for each genre
-12.What is the distribution of sentiment subjectivity?
+12. What is the distribution of sentiment subjectivity?
-13.How sentiment polarity varies with Free and Paid Apps?
+13. How sentiment polarity varies with Free and Paid Apps?
-14.Different percentages of review sentiments based on two Datasets provided?
+14. Different percentages of review sentiments based on two Datasets provided?
-15.Different percentages of sentiment analysis on top 5 Reviewed App Categories?
+15. Different percentages of sentiment analysis on top 5 Reviewed App Categories?
-16.Sentiment Analysis on each App Category 17.Sentiment Analysis on the basis of Genres
+16. Sentiment Analysis on each App Category
+17. Sentiment Analysis on the basis of Genres

 ## Introduction: